bgoonz/gists-revamp/by-extension/markdown/The-Comple.md

 The **string** data type is a primitive data type that used to represent textual data.

 - <span id="e1b0">can be wrapped by either **single** or **double** quotation marks, _best to choose one and stick with it for consistency_.</span>
-- If your string contains quotation marks inside, can layer single or double quotation marks to allow it to work.
+- <span id="f8ad">If your string contains quotation marks inside, can layer single or double quotation marks to allow it to work.
    “That’s a great string”; (valid)

-  ‘Shakespeare wrote, “To be or not to be”’; (valid)

-  ‘That’s a bad string’; (invalid)
+  ‘Shakespeare wrote, “To be or not to be”’; (valid) ‘That’s a bad string’; (invalid)</span>
 - <span id="b2cb">Alt. way to add other quotes within strings is to use template literals.
    \`This is a temp’l’ate literal ${function}\` // use ${} to invoke functions within.</span>
 - <span id="7b1a">**.length** : property that can be appended to data to return the length.</span>